 If I had to choose between street food or fine dining, I would choose street food, hands down.
-Although food carts or tiny hole in the wall eateries may not have the cleanest kitchen or any seating areas, I love the authenticity of the food.
+Although food carts or tiny hole-in-the-wall eateries may not have the cleanest kitchen, I love the authenticity of the food.
 Usually, the carts specialize in one dish so you know that it will be phenomenal.
 There is one specific food cart in Taiwan that I would love to try, but since I'm halfway across the world, I'm going to have to make it myself.
 This is the first time I've heard of Taiwanese radish and egg pancakes, but after seeing pictures of the food, I couldn't stop thinking about them!
 The gentleman who sells them in Taiwan is known for this street food and can be found selling them at a school.
 Kids line up for these fresh pancakes whenever he is around and I can see why.
 After preparing these myself, I can only imagine how delicious the original radish and egg pancakes are.

-1 tablespoon salt
+- 1 tablespoon salt

-1 tsp sesame oil
+- 1 tablespoon sesame oil

-500g all-purpose flour
+- 4 cups all-purpose flour

-100g boiling water
+- ½ cup boiling water

 - 1 cup cold water

-1 tsp salt
+- 1 teaspoon salt

-1 tsp white sugar
+- 1 teaspoon white sugar

-1 tsp vegetable oil
+- 1 teaspoon vegetable oil

 Sweet and spicy sauce

-4 tablespoons sweet chili sauce
+- ½ cup sweet chili sauce

-1 tbsp miso
+- 1 tablespoon white miso

-6 eggs, sunny side up
+- 6 eggs sunny side up

-Heat enough oil in a saute pan to come up 1/4 inch.
+- Heat enough oil in a saute pan to come up ¼ inch.
 Add the pancakes and cook until golden brown, about 3 minutes.
 Flip and cook the other side until golden brown, about 2 minutes.
 Remove from heat and repeat with remaining pancakes.